greenm01/ec4x/docs/ec4x_specs.md

 The payment of maintenance costs is not optional.
 If a player is unable to pay maintenance, random fleets will start going offline and ordered to hold position (00).
 Ships in these fleets do not accept new orders and will suffer a reduction of combat state every turn they are offline.

 For every turn that a player misses payment for maintenance they loose prestige points; refer to [Section 9.4](#94-prestige).

+## 3.10 Strategic Considerations

+- Balancing Tax Rate: The tiered system encourages players to weigh the benefits of increased revenue against potential losses in productivity growth and prestige.
+A high tax rate can provide immediate revenue but may harm long-term economic stability.
+- Investing in Infrastructure: Strategic investments in IU and R&D will enhance productivity growth, compensating for potential tax rate penalties.
+- Adaptation to Game Phases: In the early game, players may prefer lower tax rates to boost productivity growth and build a strong economic base.
+In the mid and late game, shifting to a higher tax rate may be necessary to fund large-scale military operations or R&D projects.

 # 4.0 Research & Development